maltourky/bamboobsc/core-doc/dev-docs/12-Job.md

 }
 ```

-Use super role login for Job example:
+Use super role login for Job example:<br/>
+If job need call Logic Service method, need use `loginForBackgroundProgram()` to login.

 ```JAVA